 Beat the mixture on slow speed until blended.
 Then beat on medium speed for 2 minutes, occasionally scraping down the sides of the bowl with a spatula or a large spoon.

-Add unbeaten egg whites (yes, UNbeaten - that's the trick), and beat the batter for two minutes longer at medium speed.
+Add unbeaten egg whites and beat the batter for two minutes longer at medium speed.

 Pour the batter into the prepared pans and bake at 350 degrees for 20 to 30 minutes or until cake is light golden brown and is just beginning to pull away from the sides of the pan.